isBre/Grande-Mastro/README.md

-# Grande Mastro
+# Introduction
- Experience the classic fun of the Game of the Goose in a digital realm, crafted with the powerful Godot engine, featuring engaging animations and interactive board game mechanics.
+**Grande Mastro** is Fantasy-themed Godot-based Game of the Goose project that serves as a board game base, featuring both client and server components for multiplayer gameplay.